yichen928/FreeSel/README.md

 </div>

 ## Update
++ [2022-6-24] Code for image classification task is available.
 + [2022-3-20] An updated version of GEAL is released with better efficiency, stability, and performance.
 + [2022-2-23] Code for object detection task is available.